To what extent did the February 2021 Texas winter storm blackouts disproportionately affect low-income communities in the Houston metropolitan area?

 Background

-In this blog post, I identify the impacts of these series of extreme winter storms by estimating the number of homes in the Houston metropolitan area that lost power and investigate whether these impacts were disproportionately felt by low-income populations.
+In this blog post, I identify the impacts of this series of extreme winter storms by estimating the number of homes in the Houston metropolitan area that lost power and investigate whether these impacts were disproportionately felt by low-income populations.
+Understanding where and who the blackout affected is important to determine infrastructure vulnerabilities and environmental justice concerns for future extreme weather events as well as recovery from the storm.

 OpenStreetMap highway data for Texas, accessed via Geofabrik’s download site, was used to retrieve a shapefile of all highways in Texas, and a Geopackage (.gpkg file) was prepared containing only the subset of roads that intersect the Houston metropolitan area.